doivglser/mindevenviro-fanciful/README.md

 # run:

-from Terminal: sCRYPtUPdater.sh to:
+from Terminal: shi3lD.sh to:

-Edit your Projects with your favorite Editor and upload your Scripts or packed versions of perl or python to

-/usr/local/bin, stop a big compile with ctrl+4, be sure you change more then one byte.
-Close with ctrl+C.
+Change your MAC addresses, does a list with working and not working MAC's, and ensure the snort and clamav daemons are up.
+Version 0.01,	runs only on systems with systemd, without network-managers.

 # run: